 Katherine Wendler, MFT, MEd is a pre-licensed professional providing individual, relational and group therapy under the supervision of Alphonse Pignataro, LMFT, CSA (LMFT Lic# MF000080).
 After relocating from Wisconsin to Philadelphia, Katherine completed an MFT at Thomas Jefferson University in their Couples and Family Therapy program with a specialization in sex therapy.
-She continued into a MEd/PhD program studying Human Sexuality at Widener University.
-Katherine’s therapeutic approach emphasizes compassion, empowerment and transparency.
-She welcomes anyone who Is seeking therapy and has a history of working regularly with folx struggling with substance use, disordered eating, body image, relationships, communication, and sex and sexuality, including gender identity, sexual orientation, and pain with sexual activities.
+She continued into a MEd/PhD program studying Human Sexuality at Widener University.</p> <p>Katherine’s therapeutic approach emphasizes compassion, empowerment and transparency.
+She welcomes anyone who Is seeking therapy.
+She has a history of working regularly with folx struggling with substance use, disordered eating, body image, relationships, communication, and sex and sexuality.
+More specifically, gender identity, sexual orientation, and pain with sexual activities.
 Katherine has experiencing working with the LGBTQIA+ community, people experiencing homelessness, non-monogamous relationships, and various harm-reduction treatment programs.

 My name is Ashley Lagrange.
 I hold a Master’s Degree in Counseling Psychology from Temple University in Philadelphia, PA.
-I am also a certified K-12 School Counselor in the state of Pennsylvania.
+Additionally, I am also a certified K-12 School Counselor in the state of Pennsylvania.
 I have experience with a combination of youth work and school based counseling, as well as experience working with the Queer and Trans Black, Indigenous, and People of Color (QTBIPoC) population.
 As a therapist, I work mostly with transitional age youth (16-24) and up.
-I have experience working with the LGBTQIA+ community, using a humanistic, ecological approach to discuss depression, anxiety, racial trauma, gender and sexuality, including gender identity, sexual orientation, grief, and ableism.
-As a clinician, I seek to guide and hold space for folks as they go through their own journey towards self awareness, accountability, and actualization.
+I have experience working with the LGBTQIA+ community, using a humanistic, ecological approach to discuss depression, anxiety, racial trauma, gender and sexuality, including gender identity, sexual orientation, grief, and ableism.</p> <p>As a clinician, I seek to guide and hold space for folks as they go through their own journey towards self awareness, accountability, and actualization.
 I adapt to each client’s capacity but frequently provide homework or encourage extra work outside so that the individual is engaging in real life with the topics we discuss in session.
 I like to remind clients that therapy is not done one way but can be adapted to what honors their individual experience, energy, and emotions.